Modern History Playlist

 Mountbatten Plan (3 June 1947) and Indian Independence Act (1947)

-The Mountbatten Plan of June 3, 1947, finalized the partition of British India into two dominions — India and Pakistan.
-It was implemented through the Indian Independence Act of 18 July 1947, marking the legal end of colonial rule.
+The Mountbatten Plan of June 3, 1947 , was the final blueprint that legalized the partition of British India into two dominions — India and Pakistan .
+It was implemented through the Indian Independence Act of 18 July 1947 , marking the legal end of colonial rule and the start of a massive human tragedy.

-The Mountbatten Plan of June 3, 1947, finalized the partition of British India into two dominions — India and Pakistan.
-It was implemented through the Indian Independence Act of 18 July 1947, marking the legal end of colonial rule.
+The Mountbatten Plan of June 3, 1947 , was the final blueprint that legalized the partition of British India into two dominions — India and Pakistan .
+It was implemented through the Indian Independence Act of 18 July 1947 , marking the legal end of colonial rule and the start of a massive human tragedy.

 | Aspect | Details |